- What do I do if I can’t keep up my repayments?

-If you are on a PCP, PCH or HP agreement then you could investigate selling the vehicle to raise the funds to pay off the loan.
+If you’re on a Personal Contract Purchase (PCP), Personal Contract Hire (PCH) or Hire Purchase (HP) agreement then you could investigate selling the vehicle to raise the funds to pay off the loan.
 If you’re a little short, then you could take out a personal loan for the remaining amount.
-Make sure that you inform your finance company before you make any moves to sell the car.
-It is legally their property after all.
+Make sure that you inform the Finance House before you make any moves to sell the car as it is legally their property.

 You can investigate the average prices for your car on the market using the Parkers Guide.

-Option Five – Find someone else to take over the lease.
+Option Five – Find someone else to take over the lease (Lease Trading)